GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 [ **Sb**\ *backgroundscript* ]
 [ **Sf**\ *foregroundscript* ]
 [ |SYN_OPT-V| ]
+[ |SYN_OPT-x| ]

 |No-spaces|

 Description
 -----------

-We can generate GMT animation sequences using a single-plot script that is repeated for each frame, with some variation using specific frame bariables.
-The **movie** module simplifies and hides most of the steps normally needed to set up a full-blown animation job.
-Instead, the user can focus on composing the main plot and let the parallel execution of frames and assembly of images into a movie take place in the background.
+The **movie** module can generate GMT animation sequences using a single-plot script that is repeated for all frames, with some variation using specific frame variables.
+The module simplifies (and hides) most of the steps normally needed to set up a full-blown animation job.
+Instead, the user can focus on composing the main frame plot and let the parallel execution of frames and assembly of images into a movie take place in the background.
+Individual frames are converted from PostScript plots to lossless PNG images and optionally assembled into an animation.

 Required Arguments
 ------------------

 *mainscript*
     Name of a stand-alone GMT modern script that makes the frame-dependent plot.
-The script may access frame parameters, such as frame number and others, and may be written using the Bourne shell (.sh), the Bourne again shell (.bash), the csh (.csh) or DOS batch language (.bat).
-The script language is inferred from the file extension and we build hidden scripts using the same language.
+The script may access frame variables, such as frame number and others, and may be written using the Bourne shell (.sh), the Bourne again shell (.bash), the csh (.csh) or DOS batch language (.bat).
+The script language is inferred from the file extension and we build hidden movie scripts using the same language.
 Parameters that can be accessed are discussed below.

 .. _-N: